 According to economists, “day trading” is the kind of trading in which individuals are buying and selling financial instruments, such as stocks, currencies, options within the same trading day with the goal of profiting from small price fluctuations.
-Day trading involves significant risks which the potential trader should learn about and build a suitable strategy that will allow him to avoid the consequences.
+All day trading strategies involves significant risks which the potential trader should learn about and build a suitable strategy that will allow him to avoid the consequences.

 Day trading involves making profit by differentiating between bid prices and asking prices.
 People who indulge in day trading aim for a speedy turnover rate on one or multiple trades.
 This tactic allows them to gain more profit from small swings in asset values if the market moves in their favour.
 If the market conditions are against them, it is possible that they will record losses, taking a toll on their portfolio.